ba-st/Bell/docs/reference/Logging.md

 ## Loggers

-Log records are finally outputted in some format by configuring a Logger handling them.
+Log records are finally output in some format by setting a logger to handle them.
 Bell provides the following loggers:

 - `StandardErrorLogger` will output the log records to `stdout`